 1) Launch the Weather app on your iOS device.

-2) Tap the Menu icon in the upper-right corner, or pinch-zoom on the list of cities.
+2) Tap the Menu icon in the lower-right corner, or pinch-zoom on the list of cities.

 3) Tap °F or °C in the lower-left corner of the screen, below the list of cities.